gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 I decided to make use of [ConceptNet Numberbatch](https://arxiv.org/abs/1704.03560) that took first place in both subtasks at [SemEval 2017 task 2](http://alt.qcri.org/semeval2017/task2/).
 Moreover, the vector file is very small (~250M) compared to Google News word2vec (~1.5G) and from an engeneering point of view, those numbers matter.

+Minos is still experimental and not well tuned, doors are open for improvements.
+An aspect shouldn't be ignored on working with CNN is the [Catastrofic Forgetting](https://arxiv.org/abs/1612.00796), an annoying phenomenon that ruins irrevocably the entire training.